FemaleCartman/P1-SportsWebpage/README.md

 - Features 4 pages and makes it easier to navigate and scroll down to the desired page.
 - Works for all devices.

 **Video player boxes**
 - Videos explaining the procedures on both the Massage and Acupuncture page.
 - Designed to allow the user to initiate and control the player.

+**Social media links**
+- Clickable links to Facebook and Youtube.
+- Does not show on the home page, for aestetic reasons.
+- Easy to access stuck to the left side on screens above 1380px, and in the contact information window on screens smaller than 1380px.
+- Links open in either a new tab or window depending on uses settings.

 **Contact Form**
 - Features different options of contacting the clinic.